bacpop/readfish/README.md

 **This implementation of ReadFish requires Guppy version >= 6.0.0 and MinKNOW core version >= 5.0.0 .
 It will not work on earlier versions.**

+**All testing in the GNASTy manuscript was conducted with MinKNOW GUI v22.12.7, MinKNOW core v5.4.3, and Guppy v6.4.6.
+GNASTy has not been tested on later versions, so use at your own risk.**

 **Currently we only recommend LINUX for running ReadFish.
 We have not had effective performance on other platforms to date.**